tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-05-Ins_IPFS_The_InterPlanetary_File_System.md

 }
 ```

-* As previously mentioned each `ERC721` token typically has an associated `token URI` that is stored on some off-chain storage provider such as IPFS.
-A URI may resolve to any file but an ERC721 token URI usually looks something like this.
+* As previously mentioned, each `ERC721` token typically has an associated `token URI` that is stored on some off-chain storage provider such as IPFS.
+A URI may resolve to any file, but an ERC721 token URI usually looks something like this.

-Click on the `Pinata Upload` link in the websites top navigation bar.
+Click on the `Pinata Upload` link in the website's top navigation bar.

 ![Pinata Upload Link](Images/pinata_upload_link.png)